scroynel/scroynel/README.md

 <h1 align="center">Hi 👋, I'm Vladyslav</h1>
-<h3 align="center">I'm an aspiring Python developer with problem solving skills and good google skills, stress-resistant and ready for any challenges.
+<h3 align="center">I'm an aspiring Python developer with problem solving skills and ready for any challenges.
 I really like learning new things and I love programming ❤️</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">